Yes, America's Anchorman is away, and this is your undocumented anchorman sitting in.

 That's right.

-She just can I say made me mad Well I I don't know whether that meets the approval of the National Educational Association, but I think you can still just about uh you can say she may why did she make you mad, Greg?
+Well, I don't know whether that meets the approval of the National Educational Association, but I think you can still just.

-I'm not behind war either but I'm behind this country as far as keeping our peace here you know and trying to educate kids.
+I'm not behind war either, but I'm behind this country as far as keeping our peace here, you know, and trying to educate kids.

-I I teach second grade.
+I teach second grade.

 Right.